br5692/PageFlow/README.md

 # PageFlow Library Management System

-A full-stack web application that replicates the functionality of a local library, allowing users to browse books, check them out, and leave reviews.
+A full-stack web application that replicates the functionality of a local library, allowing users to browse books, check them out and leave reviews.
 Librarians can manage the inventory through an admin interface.

 ## Technologies Used